Lassoed Boosting and Linear Prediction in the Equities Market: Monte Carlo simulation

-Furthermore, with the information in the NNZ plots, we conclude that all methods fail to various extent at variable recovery when SNR is very low.
-This injects a note of caution in our interpretation of the other three metrics at low SNR levels.

-Overall, with \Cref{fig:low,fig:med,fig:hi5,fig:hi10} and many more in the Supplement, we can roughly conclude that lassoed boosting gives comparable performance to the relaxed lasso in the first three metrics and it can produce a sparser model under certain scenarios.
-We also need to be careful when drawing the conclusion of sparsity recovery.
-One can easily spot multiple occasions where the relaxed lasso gives sparser models.
+Overall, we can roughly conclude that the performance of lassoed boosting is comparable to that of the relaxed lasso in the first three metrics, and it can produce a sparser model under certain scenarios, which happens more likely when the SNR is moderately large in validation tuning (see \Cref{fig:betatype13nzs} for several examples).
+We can also easily spot multiple occasions when the relaxed lasso gives sparser models.